puffyCid/artemis/README.md

 Notable features _so far_:

 - Setup collections using basic TOML files
-- Parsing support for large amount of forensic artifacts (25+)
+- Parsing support for large amount of forensic artifacts (40+)
 - Output to JSON, JSONL, or CSV file(s)
 - Can output results to local system or upload to cloud services.
 - Embedded JavaScript runtime via [Boa](https://boajs.dev)

-Checkout the online guide at https://puffycid.github.io/artemis-api for indepth walkthrough on using artemis
+Checkout the online guide at https://puffycid.github.io/artemis-api for in-depth walkthrough on using artemis

 ## Quick Guide